A mouthwatering collection of delicious, rich and scrumptious keto desserts. There’s no need to deprive yourself! Go ahead and indulge.

 My personal choice is to use stevia almost exclusively since I can’t handle sugar alcohols.
-I do believe that stevia is safe.
 But in most of my recipes, you can replace the stevia with a granulated sweetener.

 Adapting a traditional cake recipe to these special ingredients isn’t always easy.
 But once you get the ratios right, I think that low-carb desserts can be just as good as traditional ones.